LeonNjoroge/ford-virtual-internship/README.md

 - **Mobile Applications**: Used by drivers to view live vehicle data.
 - **Embedded Systems**: Hardware in vehicles collecting sensor readings.

-The backend will act as the glue, streaming data from vehicle sensors to the mobile app in real-time..
+The backend will act as the glue, streaming data from vehicle sensors to the mobile app in real-time.

 ---